 - Let the bread cool completely before slicing.
 Fresh loaves are full of steam, and need time for the inside to finish cooking and cooling.

-Other Teatime Breads
+Other English Teatime Treats

 Recipe